This Is B-A-D: Some Democrats Are Sick Of A DIRE Email Strategy

 And nobody does it like the Democratic Congressional Campaign Committee, the true artists of the dire email fundraiser.

 “If we let Trump and his Republicans bury us, our chance of winning this election is absolutely gone.
-Will you help us close the gap before midnight?” the DCCC pleaded in and email titled ‘URGENT’ before the presidential election.
+Will you help us close the gap before midnight?” the DCCC pleaded in an email titled "URGENT" before the presidential election.

 Increasingly, though, Democratic strategists argue that there is a cost to the “churn-and-burn” fundraising strategy that outweighs the extra dollars it brings in.
-The cost of the spammy, fear-based communications, they say, is depressed and alienated voters and the public impression of the Democratic as just another arm of a cynical, dishonest establishment.
+The cost of the spammy, fear-based communications, they say, is depressed and alienated voters and the public impression of the Democratic Party as just another arm of a cynical, dishonest establishment.

-“Constantly screaming about doom, we’re going to lose — it may raise money for them, clearly they do it because it raises money for them,” said Markos Moulitsas, the founder of Daily Kos, “but it does not create an environment where Democrats are eager to fight and win, because nobody wants to fight for a team they know is going to lose.”
+“Constantly screaming about doom, we’re going to lose — it may raise money for them.
+Clearly they do it because it raises money for them,” said Markos Moulitsas, the founder of Daily Kos, “but it does not create an environment where Democrats are eager to fight and win, because nobody wants to fight for a team they know is going to lose.”

 “The approach they’ve used with alarmist language in their fundraising emails has become pervasive,” said Matthew McGregor, a former Democratic digital strategist, who worked for the Obama campaign.
 “What does this say about us about our values and how we value our supporters?”